 The primary findings which emerged from this research were, first, a pattern of racially differentiated engagements with regard to the latent frame, and their constituting tweets, based on the frame’s dimensions of constitution and enactment goals.
 Second, in relation to their individual user networks, these racialized responses demonstrated the influence these users had as curators and influencers when transmitting municipal tweets into digital Black subalterns.n December 1, 2019 and March 30, 2020.

 Necessary and sufficient: Ethnography of Syndemic Segregation in Johannesburg, South Africa

 This work uses narrative ethnography to center the lived experiences of residents living in communities and buildings through the Central Business District of Johannesburg, and beyond, who were connected to the Inner-City Resource Centre, a community-based NGO.
 These narratives were collected between September 2019 and January 2020.
 Through situating these lived experiences within an intersectional Black feminist theory, a mismatch between residents lived experience and municipal policy initiatives emerges.
-Connecting this mismatch to the concept of syndemic segregation, framework of interwoven, and additively negative outcomes rooted in historical racializations, a new institutional vocabulary, which can better reflect individual intersectionalities with and single-axis policy reforms.
+Connecting this mismatch to the concept of syndemic segregation (a framework of interwoven and additively negative outcomes rooted in historical racializations), a new institutional vocabulary is developed, which deepens the language of praxis and insight into transformational change.